Install KVM (QEMU) on Ubuntu 16.04 / Ubuntu 14.04 / Ubuntu 14.10

 Managing Virtual Machine:

-With the Virtual Machine Manger, you can perform vm’s life cylcle actions such as start, power off, reset, clone and migration by right clicking on selected virtual machine.
+With the Virtual Machine Manager, you can perform vm’s life cylcle actions such as start, power off, reset, clone and migration by right clicking on selected virtual machine.

 Managing virtual machine using virt manager is very simple, you can just click on “info” icon in the vm console.
 Here you can add, modify and remove devices.